Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat the Grand Masters and claim the legendary Pokémon cards!_

-After defeating Clair, and "rescuing" Rod, you have to go back to the TCG Island Pokémon Dome to fight the Grand Masters from the first game.
+After defeating Clair, and "rescuing" Rod, go back to the TCG Island Pokémon Dome and fight the Grand Masters.
 Defeat them all and you'll be granted the cards.

-If you're having trouble, you can use the Legendary Zapdos deck mentioned earlier in this guide in the Dugtrio & Gengar Coin achievements.
-You are able to obtain the Legendary Zapdops Lv.68 card before winning it from the Grand Masters by putting a Raichu Lv.40, Dark Raichu, and Zapdos Lv.64 into the Black Box at the Game Center and leaving the last two slots empty.
-This will yield a Legendary Zapdos card each time.
+If you're having trouble, you can use the Legendary Zapdos Deck.
+Read the "Legendary Zapdos Deck" section at the bottom of the guide to learn how to build the deck before defeating the Grand Masters.

 ***